munnep/provider_network_mirror/README.md

 This repo will show you how to have a static web server hosting your terraform providers so you can download them from this webserver instead of from the internet itself

+For more details about Terraform Network Mirror [see the official HashiCorp documentation](https://www.terraform.io/cli/config/config-file#cli-configuration-file-terraformrc-or-terraform-rc).

 This repo uses a Vagrant to create 2 virtual machines.

 Vagrant virtual machine: **Nginx**